BDC Hamburger Icon

 How do pharmaceutical wholesalers make money?

 Pharmaceutical wholesalers make money by following a concise business model: They buy medications at low prices in bulk and sell them to customers and pharmacies at an increased market price.
-Consumers typically pay the most through the supply chain, since pharmacies also need to make a profit from medications.
+Consumers typically pay the most through the supply chain, since pharmacies also need to profit from medications.

 However, some consumers discover that purchasing directly from a distributor instead of from a pharmacy can cut their overall medication costs.
 Wholesalers still make a profit from direct sales, but they sell the products to patients instead of to pharmacies.
 Because specialty drugs make up about 30 percent of wholesale revenue, this business model has experienced significant growth over the past two years.